hankhsu1996/vscode-better-systemverilog-syntax/README.md

 ## License

 This project is licensed under the MIT License, meaning it’s free for personal and commercial use.
-For full details, see the [LICENSE.md](LICENSE.md) file.
+For full details, see the [LICENSE](LICENSE) file.